openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 If a class or an interface declares one or two functions with names ``$_get`` and ``$_set``, and signatures *(index: Type1): Type2* and *(index: Type1,
-value: Type2)* respectively, then an indexing expression (see :ref:`Indexing Expression`) can be applied to variables of such types:
+value: Type2)* respectively, then an indexing expression (see :ref:`Indexing Expressions`) can be applied to variables of such types:

+.. code-block-meta:

 .. code-block:: typescript
    :linenos: